Here is a collection of my study notes on the Domain Name System protocol.

 - the subdomain “ru”

-DNS is distributed, i.e. the DNS database is distributed across many servers.
+DNS is distributed, i.e. the Domain Name System database is distributed across many servers.
 So no one Internet name server has a complete version of the DNS database.

 Also, the database is replicated among servers with Anycast technology, which allows redundancy of the DNS information.